Projects per year

 Biography

 With a background in Adult Nursing and Public Health, she brings extensive experience from her work in the National Health Service (NHS) UK and internationally, including Nepal, Ghana, India, and Bangladesh.
-She hold her PhD in Public Health from the University of Aberdeen.
+She holds her PhD in Public Health from the University of Aberdeen.

 Her previous projects include: